NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-20-strategy/index.md

 - The document also sheds light on some major challenges facing the NLN when it comes to digital preservation, acknowledging the evolving nature of these obstacles.
 - Finally, we specify three strategic priorities: enhancing knowledge of digital preservation in the organization, adhering to established standards, and employing tools and technology responsibly and sustainably.
 These are underpinned by the [current principles](/docs/principles/) of digital preservation at the NLN.

-## Operationalization of the Strategy in the Team
+## Utilization of the strategy in the team

-To make practical use of this strategy, the team has devised a comprehensive roadmap outlining key digital preservation initiatives for the next two years.
-This roadmap ties all activities back to our three strategic priorities.
+To make practical use of this strategy, the team has devised a roadmap outlining key digital preservation initiatives in the coming two years.
+All activities in the roadmap are tied back to the three strategic priorities.

-Activities are prioritized and detailed at the monthly meeting with the board of owners, subsequently organized into "Epics" within Atlassian Jira.
+Activities are prioritized and detailed at the monthly meeting with the board of owners, subsequently organized into “epics" within Atlassian Jira.

-For each "Epic," we outline specific Jira tasks, clarifying objectives and approaches, especially for tasks with unclear methodologies.
-This creates a cohesive thread from the overarching strategy document down to the granular tasks undertaken by the Digital Preservation Team.
+For each epic, we outline specific Jira tasks, clarifying objectives and approaches.
+For tasks with unclear methodologies, the first task will be a “spike” where we try to break the task into more manageable parts and clarify its scope and description.
+This creates a cohesive thread from the overarching strategy down to the concrete tasks to be carried out by the digital preservation team.

 {{< figure src="picture.webp" alt="figure of documents" align=center >}}

 This structured approach has proven effective.
-It has set a clear direction for NLN’s digital preservation work, constantly reminding the team of our strategic goals through daily tasks and activities.
+It has set a clear direction for NLN’s digital preservation work, constantly reminding the team of our strategic goals through daily Jira tasks and activities.

-The strategy document is available [here](/docs/strategy/).
+The strategy is available [here](/docs/strategy/).